Coral Triangle at Risk: Fossil Fuel Threats & Impacts

 Shipping, as well as exploration and drilling in oil and gas blocks, creates noise pollution that can also have harmful effects on marine life.
 Many marine species rely on sound for essential daily activities – such as communicating, locating food, avoiding predators, reproducing, and navigating.
 Seismic guns used for offshore exploration generate one of the loudest man-made sounds in the ocean.
 Commercial shipping is also recognized as one of the primary sources of underwater noise.
 These man-made noises can mask or mimic animal sounds, which can alter critical behaviors, displace fish and whales, damage animals’ hearing and kill zooplankton – an important element of the marine food chain.

-of organisms on vessel hulls contain compounds that can damage the environment.
+The increased infrastructure and vessel traffic that accompanies LNG expansion also poses a threat to the Coral Triangle’s marine and coastal ecosystems.
+Of the 19 operational LNG terminals in the Coral Triangle, 15 are within 10 kilometers of coral, seagrass or mangrove habitats.
+In addition, 17 of the 31 proposed or under-construction terminals fall within 10 kilometers of these sensitive habitats.
+With more vessel traffic, marine pollution and environmental disruption will likely increase.
+Antifouling agents that prevent the growth of organisms on vessel hulls contain compounds that can damage the environment.
 These antifouling agents, which can persist in water and sediment, have a wide range of negative effects on fish, shellfish and marine mammals.
 Wastewater discharge from ships is also a concern, as it can contain harmful pathogens, organic matter and chemical residues.
 In the worst cases, untreated wastewater discharge has led to toxic algal blooms, oxygen depletion of the ocean, the spread of bacteria and viruses, and the contamination of fish and seafood.

 Threats to Conservation Areas